Problem

 The 2019 Australian Infrastructure Audit found that freight transport in our fast-growing cities is impacted by congestion, leading to increased costs.
 If this is not addressed, delays in our urban supply chains will become more common and costs will increase as our cities grow.

-The Infrastructure Priority List includes a Priority Initiative for Melbourne container terminal capacity and land transport access, which recognises the longer-term need to plan for and construct additional container terminal capacity in Melbourne.
+The Infrastructure Priority List includes an Early-Stage Proposal for Melbourne container terminal capacity and land transport access, which recognises the longer-term need to plan for and construct additional container terminal capacity in Melbourne.

-Potential options to address the initiative include new rail connections to Webb Dock or reinstating the previously decommissioned rail corridor.
-The initiative aims to support container growth, maintain freight efficiency and reduce congestion on the surrounding road network.
+Potential options to address the proposal include new rail connections to Webb Dock or reinstating the previously decommissioned rail corridor.
+The proposal aims to support container growth, maintain freight efficiency and reduce congestion on the surrounding road network.